 I really appreciate the Gerber Paraframe I for its awesome look and for its impressive value.
 Whether you’re using it for backpacking or normal day-to-day tasks, this knife’s got you covered.

-- The carbon, stainless steel blade is coated with titanium nitrate, making it corrosion resistant and super sharp right out of the box.
+- Carbon, stainless steel blade is coated with titanium nitrate, making it corrosion resistant and super sharp right out of the box.

-- The open frame makes it super easy to clean, even when the blade is closed.
+- Open frame makes it super easy to clean, even when the blade is closed.

-- Due to the knife’s open frame, it may be easier to cut yourself when closing it (if you don’t do it correctly).
+- Due to the knife’s open frame, it may be easier to cut yourself when closing it (when done incorrectly).

-- Some customers have complained that the jimpings (or thumb opener) are a bit too bulky and sharp.
+- Some customers claim that the jimping (or thumb openers) are a bit too bulky and sharp.

 Benchmade – North Folk 15031 – Best Backpacking Knife Overall